Hazelwood West High School

-Hazelwood West High School is a public high school in the Hazelwood School District located in North St. Louis County, Missouri, United States.
+Hazelwood West High School is a public high school located in Hazelwood, Missouri.
+It is one of three high schools in Hazelwood School District (HSD) in St. Louis County, Missouri, the others being Hazelwood Central High School and Hazelwood East High School.

 History

 Hazelwood West High School began in 1974, with the first graduating class in 1975.
 Due to overcrowding of Hazelwood Senior High School (now known as Hazelwood Central), students attended classes on split shift in afternoons.
 The building that would partially become Hazelwood West opened in 1969 as a junior high school, Howdershell Jr. High.
-A greatly expanded building opened as a six-year facility in the fall of 1976, the present Hazelwood West High School, housing students from grades nine through twelve.
+A greatly expanded building opened as a six-year facility in the fall of 1975, housing students in grades seven through twelve.
 In 2002, all district junior high schools were renamed middle schools.
 In 2005, two new building additions were added, a band room near the main entrance and a three-story classroom wing in the rear of the former middle school section.
-With the completion of six new middle schools in 2007: Hazelwood Central Middle School, Hazelwood North Middle School, Hazelwood Northwest Middle School, Hazelwood East Middle School, Hazelwood Southeast Middle School, and Hazelwood West Middle School, Hazelwood West was designated solely as a high school.
+With the completion of six new middle schools in 2007; Central Middle, North Middle, Northwest Middle, East Middle, Southeast Middle, and West Middle; Hazelwood West was designated solely as a high school.